thiesgehrmann/FungalAssemblerPipeline/README.md

 # FungalAssemblerPipeline
-A pipeline dedicated to the assembly of fungal genomes with ONT reads, and polishing with .
+A pipeline dedicated to the assembly of fungal genomes with ONT reads, and polishing with ONT and illumina reads.

 ## Dependencies